IonPara/books-store-app-client/README.md

 - [Contact](#contact)

  ## 📑 General Information:
-This repository is the backend of a full stack application.<br>
+This repository is the front end of a full stack application.<br>
 Just Read is a book store app where the user can create an account, search for his/her favorite books, purchase a book and leave a review.
 The application allows for normal end-user access and admin access.
 An administrator can monitor and make changes to user's behaviour.